microsoft/mu_plus/DfciPkg/Docs/PlatformIntegration/PlatformIntegrationOverview.md

 ## Dfci Menu application

 The [DfciMenu](https://github.com/microsoft/mu_plus/tree/dev/201908/DfciPkg/Application/DfciMenu) application is optimized for **mu_plus MsGraphicsPkg**.
 It is VFR but since many platforms use custom layouts and graphical representation this area might need some adjustments.
-The DfciMenu application publishes a HII formset that should be located by your "frontpage" and shown.
+The DfciMenu application publishes a HII formset that should be located by your pre-boot UEFI menu application (e.g. "FrontPage") and displayed.

 * Formset GUID: `gDfciMenuFormsetGuid = {0x3b82283d, 0x7add, 0x4c6a, {0xad, 0x2b, 0x71, 0x9b, 0x8d, 0x7b, 0x77, 0xc9 }}`
 * Entry Form: `#define DFCI_MENU_FORM_ID           0x2000`